Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Bubble Guns.md

 # Bubble Guns

-**Bubbles ** - Magical bubbles!!!
+**Bubbles** - Magical bubbles!!!

-Last initially checked on 2022-02-09 by Joshan Parmar (jp862@cam.ac.uk) and double-checked on 2022-02-09 by Vanness Lai Wye Junn (vwjl2@cam.ac.uk)
+Last initially checked on 2023-01-12 by Jamie Barrett (jb2369@cam.ac.uk) and double-checked on 2022-02-09 by Vanness Lai Wye Junn (vwjl2@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->